-Describe in the field below: 1. how your CoC collected and analyzed data regarding each project that has successfully housed program participants in permanent housing; 2. how your CoC analyzed data regarding how long it takes to house people in permanent housing; 3. how your CoC considered the specific severity of needs and vulnerabilities experienced by program participants preventing rapid placement in permanent housing or the ability to maintain permanent housing when your CoC ranked and selected projects; and its geographic area.
+1E-2b.
+Addressing Severe Barriers in the Local Project Review and Ranking Process.
+NOFO Section V.B.2.d.
+Describe in the field below: 1. how your CoC analyzed data regarding each project that has successfully housed program participants in permanent housing; 2. how your CoC analyzed data regarding how long it takes to house people in permanent housing; 3. how your CoC considered the specific severity of needs and vulnerabilities experienced by program participants preventing rapid placement in permanent housing or the ability to maintain permanent housing when your CoC ranked and selected projects; and 4. considerations your CoC gave to projects that provide housing and services to the hardest to serve populations that could result in lower performance levels but are projects your CoC needs in its geographic area.